citra-emu/citra-web/site/content/entry/citra-progress-report-2020-q2.md

 When comparing save files from Citra and a real 3DS, [zhaowenlan1779](https://github.com/zhaowenlan1779) discovered that their sizes didn't match.
 After debugging for several hours, he finally found the culprit.
 In the PR mentioned above, a variable was added to keep track of the file size.
 However, when games append to the file, that field wasn't updated.
 This meant that, if the game ever tried to append twice, previously written data would get overwritten!
 Updating the file size on write fixed this.

-This simple change turned out to fix several games with saving issues, including Angry birds trilogy, Sudoku by Nikoli, WWE All Stars and others.
+This simple change turned out to fix several games with saving issues, including Angry Birds trilogy, Sudoku by Nikoli, WWE All Stars and others.

 {{< figure src="/images/entry/citra-progress-report-2020-q2/angry_birds.png"
     title="You no longer need to be Angry you lost your progress" >}}